programmfabrik/easydb-documentation/en/webfrontend/administration/base-config/base-config.md

 ### Create configuration file for other easydb instances

 When downloading the file, the file IDs are included by default.
 Press the `ALT` button when downloading the file to get an ID-cleaned version of the configuration file.
 The IDs are required when you save the file as a backup for a production system.
-When transferring the configuration settings to another easydb, a cleaned version is required, as the corresponding files are not included there.
+When transferring the configuration settings to another easydb, a cleaned version is required, as references to files such as logos and XSLT sheets may not be available in another system.